model-driven-devops/mdd/exercises/data-validation.md

 While linting makes sure that our data is structurally righteous, validation checks the righteousness of its intent.
 For example, we can check to make sure that banners are configured and even verify their content, we can make sure that the right options are enabled to properly secure the platform, and we can make sure that our interfaces use IP addresses in the proper range.

 We do these things using [JSON Schemas](https://json-schema.org).
 To recap, we are representing data described by an OpenConfig YANG data model using YAML.
 We are then taking a JSON schema that is also rendered in YAML, to validate the data.
 While it might seem a bit of a contortion switching between different data model description and representation languages, the intent is to make strike the best balances between humans understanding and generating the data and computers being able to  consume it.
-In our case, the OpenConfig data model has already been defined in YANG and we do not have to modify it.
+In our case, the OpenConfig data model has already been defined in YANG,and we do not have to modify it.
 Furthermore, JSON Schemas (even represented in YAML) are more widely used and better understood by most humans.
 So while there is a bit changing between formats, it should have optimal approachability.
-However, you can always chose to describe and render the data in whatever ways best fit your organization since these choices are orthogonal to the overall efficacy of the process.
+However, you can always choose to describe and render the data in whatever ways best fit your organization since these choices are orthogonal to the overall efficacy of the process.

 ### JSON Schema